huggingface/huggingface-llama-recipes/gradio_demos/README.md

-# Gradio Demo for Llama Recipes
+# Gradio Demos for Llama Recipes

-This folder contains **Gradio** demos for Llama recipes using Hugging Face.
-These demos showcase various applications and functionalities of **LLaMA models** in an interactive manner.
+This folder contains a **Gradio** demo for creating a chatbot using Hugging Face.
+This demo showcases various applications and functionalities of **Llama models** in an interactive manner, multiple tasks such as general conversation, sentiment analysis, and summarization are available for use in the demo.

 ## Table of Contents